AzureCosmosDB/Azure-OpenAI-Node.js-Developer-Guide/07_Create_First_Cosmos_DB_Project/README.md

 ![The Azure CosmosDb API for MongoDB Connection strings screen displays with the copy button next to the connection string highlighted.](media/azure_connection_string.png)

-## Lab - Create your first Cosmos DB for the MongoDB application
+## Lab - Create your first Cosmos DB for MongoDB application

 In this lab, we'll create a Cosmos DB for the MongoDB application using the **mongodb** NPM package that includes the MongoDB Node.js Driver and its dependencies.
 Both the Azure Cosmos DB Emulator and Azure Cosmos DB account in Azure are supported for completion of this lab.

-Please visit the lab repository to complete [this lab](https://github.com/solliancenet/cosmos-db-openai-nodejs-dev-guide-labs/blob/main/lab_1_first_application.ipynb).
+Please visit the lab repository to complete [this lab](https://github.com/solliancenet/cosmos-db-openai-nodejs-dev-guide-labs/blob/main/first_cosmos_db_application/README.md).

 The following concepts are covered in detail in this lab: